 As I say, if you're new to Kentico Cloud, I can't recommend this enough for getting to grips with the .NET SDK.
 I was up and running with this in about 20-30 minutes, pulling in content from my blog and starting to plan out some better features.
 If you're going to explore Kentico Cloud, the boilerplate is a great place to start and i can really recommend it.

 .NET code generators & inline content resolvers

-What you notice with the boilerplate is that in the Models\ContentTypes folder, you’ll find two files that allow you to work with a strongly typed version of the Article content type.
+You notice with the boilerplate that in the Models\ContentTypes folder, you’ll find two files that allow you to work with a strongly-typed version of the Article content type.
 You don’t need to hand-craft these files yourself, as yet again there is something we can grab from Kentico’s Github.
 This time it’s the .Net code generators.
-By providing you project ID and a couple of other values, you can generate the classes needed to support all your content models.
+By providing your project ID and a couple of other values, you can generate the classes needed to support all your content models.
 This is a great time-saver and well worth looking into as you build your project up.
 Every time you change your content models, just re-run the command to regenerate your models.

 For me this was a great improvement; I spent a lot of time on my first solution pushing JSON to views, which was frankly unnecessary.
 Getting strongly type models with minimal effort made this job a breeze.
 Go get them and play with them, they're great.

 It was making a small proof-of-concept of inline content resolvers that formed the main basis of my rewrite.
 I set up a simple sample in LINQPad to see what kind of things I could achieve.
 Well, they were much better than I had expected and really.
 As far as I know, this is a feature that neither Contentful nor Prismic offer and to me is a total killer feature.
 The inline modular content is very much Kentico Clouds' version of widgets, with these you can create a very fluid aspect to your content.
 The content models provide the basic structures, but once you start using them inline, you open up a new world of possibilities.